mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Developer experience (1.1x):**
   - Consistency (1.75x): We didn't work on this dimension, and yet it grew.
     It's reasonable to assume that because we have more components than ever before, developers have started to notice how much more consistent their work is when they use MUI.
-  - Ease of use (1.0x): This remains unchanged.
-    Could it be because ease of use is mostly defined by the React API (hooks), or is it because we haven't made any major API changes to optimize for ease of use?
-There could be a lot of work here for our new developer experience team.
+  - Ease of use (no change): Could it be because ease of use is mostly defined by the React API (hooks), or is it because we haven't made any major API changes to optimize for ease of use?
+There could be a lot of work here for our new Developer Experience team.

 And what has decreased: